 Key Risk Role Description Board of Directors (BoD) The BoD ensures that the most significant risks for LFL are identified, evaluated and managed.
 Ultimately, the BoD is responsible for the implementation, adequacy and sustainability of LFL's risk management strategy and control framework in terms of completeness, functioning and effectiveness.
+Audit and Risk Committee (ARC) The primary role of the Audit and Risk Committee is to ensure the integrity of the financial reporting and audit process and to oversee the maintenance of sound internal control and risk management systems.
 Executive Committee (ExCo) The ExCo is responsible for the operative implementation, maintenance and monitoring of LFL's risk and control framework.
 Risk Owners The Heads of the Operating Units are the so-called Risk Owners.
 They regularly identify, analyze and control the risks relating to their processes.
-The Operating Units perform these risk management activities in cooperation with GPV's Enterprise Risk Management (ERM) and Compliance function.
+The Operating Units perform these risk management activities in cooperation with GPV's RM-FOR (Risk Management Framework and Operational Risk) team and Compliance function.